RichardM83/Cloud-Cast-App/README.md

 # Cloud-Cast-App
- Purpose of app: Displaying the current weather
+ Purpose of app: Displaying the current weather using an API